-But sadly, the news from the national data gave little reason for celebration on the jobs front.
-As the Bureau of Labor Statistics reported most recently, the national unemployment rate ticked up to 6.7 percent, sa slight rise from the five-year low of 6.6 percent notched in January.
-However, the national labor force continued to shrink to a level not seen in more than 30 years--the sobering reality of an inability to find work for too many.
+But sadly, the news from the national data gave little reason for celebration for job seekers.
+As the Bureau of Labor Statistics reported most recently, the national unemployment rate ticked up to 6.7 percent, a slight rise from the five-year low of 6.6 percent notched in January.
+However, the national labor force continued to shrink to a level not seen in more than 30 years--the sobering indicator of an inability to find work for far too many.

 Perhaps most concerning are the figures on the long-term unemployed--those out of work for 27 weeks or more.
 That number increased by 203,000 in February to 3.8 million, with those individuals accounting for a massive 37-percent share of the unemployed.
 And given the decidedly tougher task of finding work when unemployed for a significant length of time, this realization does not augur well for the innumerable long-term jobless who face continued uncertainty in the yet-unsteady job market.